Mouth taping!

 Sounds like something you've seen in a horror movie where a hostage is tied to a chair in some dark room, and their mouth is covered with duct tape, right?

 Not quite.
 There is another concept, only that in this one, nobody is tying you to a chair.
 So your mouth will still be taped, like in a hostage scenario.
-But this is is better than you might think.
+But this is better than you might think.
 It will improve your sleep and maybe your struggling marriage.

 Is our explanation still hazy?
 Well, it won't be for long.
 We’ve got plenty to talk about with all the insights on mouth taping and our new product right out of the dungeon, Hostage Tape.